24 Hours in Dubai

 After finishing the best meal I had eaten since Branka’s squid ink risotto in Split, I got in an Uber to visit The Dubai Mall.
 With only about 40 minutes available to explore the largest mall in the world (by geographic size, not leasable area), I was only able to scratch the surface of what was offered.
 The ultra comforts of such a glamorous retail establishment, on such a grand scale, felt similar to how Las Vegas feels — an oasis of capital investment in the middle of an arid desert.

-Returning to the hotel I had twenty minutes to recoup for my next sojurn: a pre-booked tourist trip into the Dubai desert.
-I was picked up at my hotel by my guide, Sharaf, in a 4×4 truck at approximately 2pm.
-We continued on to pickup a family from Bucharest at a different hotel and drove out of Dubai about an hour to the desert.
+Returning to the hotel, I had twenty minutes to recoup before my next sojourn: a pre-booked tourist trip into the Dubai desert.
+At approximately 2 p.m., my guide, Sharaf, picked me up at my hotel in a 4×4 truck.
+We continued on to pick up a family from Bucharest at a different hotel and drove out of Dubai about an hour to the desert.

 The camel rides are, just like the sandboarding, a tourist lure.
-You get on a camel and then a guy takes your photo with your cell phone and leads you 100 meters away, then takes you back.
-Meanwhile you are surrounded by other tourists on ATVs who opted to pay money to ride ATVs, while the others were on camels, within a fenced-in enclosure.
-Sort of my idea of hell, but also one of those things that I was hating with a big smile on my face — riding on a camel is fun and the absurdity of paying for the experience to, funny.
+You get on a camel, and then a guy takes your photo with your cell phone and leads you 100 meters away, then takes you back.
+Meanwhile, you are surrounded by other tourists on ATVs who opted to pay money to ride ATVs, while the others were on camels, within a fenced-in enclosure.
+Sort of my idea of hell, but also one of those things that I was hating with a big smile on my face — riding on a camel is fun and the absurdity of paying for the experience, too funny.

-After camel riding it was into the desert — Sharaf deflated the tire pressure to afford better traction in the sand, pumped up Arabic hip-hop in the car stereo, and floored it.
+After the camel ride, it was into the desert.
+Sharaf deflated the tire pressure to afford better traction in the sand, pumped up Arabic hip-hop in the car stereo, and floored it.

 Here’s a video to give you an idea of what it’s like to ride in a 4×4 with Sharaf